-Grandma’s House of Hope collects and shares information about individuals who access our services.
-The information is confidentially stored in a local electronic database called the Greater Los Angeles/Orange County Homeless Management Information System (LA/OC HMIS).
-The LA/OC HMIS securely records information (data) about persons accessing housing and homeless services within the Los Angeles and Orange Counties.
+Our organization collects and shares information about individuals who access our services.
+The information is confidentially stored in a local electronic database called the Orange County Homeless Management Information System (OC HMIS).
+The OC HMIS securely records information (data) about persons accessing housing and homeless services in Orange County.

 We ask for your permission to share confidential personal information that we collect about you and your family.
 This confidential information is referred to as Protected Personal Information (PPI).
 We are required to protect the privacy of your PPI by complying with the privacy practices described in this Privacy Notice.

 The information we collect and share in the HMIS helps us to efficiently coordinate the most effective services for you and your family.
 It allows us to complete one universal intake per person; better understand homelessness in your community; and assess the types of resources needed in your local area.